asm-products/artfactum-frontend/README.md

 This repo was scaffolded using Yeoman (see https://github.com/yeoman/generator-webapp).

-##Install
+##Install and Contribute

-You'll need to have installed bower, node, grunt, grunt, and grunt-cli.
+Fork or clone from Develop branch.

-Fork the repo.
-Clone branch "Develop".
+You'll need to have installed bower, node, grunt, and grunt-cli.

 In the root directory fire: